mhoff873/Archimedean-Spiral-Mesh-Blender-Add-on/README.md

 ## Usage

-Once installed and enabled, you can find the Archimedean Spiral Mesh add-on under the `Add` > `Mesh`> `Mason's Meshes` menu in the 3D Viewport:
+Once installed and enabled, you can find the Archimedean Spiral mesh under the `Add` > `Mesh`> `Mason's Meshes` menu in the 3D Viewport:

 1. Navigate to `Add` > `Mesh` > `Mason's Meshes` > `Archimedean Spiral Mesh`.
 2. Adjust the parameters in the operator panel to customize your spiral.